-Jessica often collaborates with her mother, Mary, running the label Mary Hopkin Music.
-They wrote "The Less Said The Better" together on Jessica's new album, and wrote and sang a duet together, 'Here it All Comes Again', on Jessica's first album.
-Jessica sang backing vocals on Mary and Morgan's album You Look Familiar, among others.
+Aside from finally making a whole album together, Jessica often collaborates with her mother, Mary, running the label Mary Hopkin Music.
+They wrote 'The Less Said The Better' together on Forthright, and wrote and sang a duet together, 'Here it All Comes Again', on Jessica's first album I Am Not.
+Both songs appear on Two Hearts.
+Jessica sang backing vocals on Mary and brother Morgan Visconti's album You Look Familiar, among others.
 She has toured with Brian Willoughby and Cathryn Craig, completing the band for Very Hopkin: An Evening Without Mary Hopkin.
 She also sang 'Those Were The Days' at Wales at No.1 at the Wales Millennium Centre in Cardiff, sharing a stage with the likes of Shakin' Stevens, Richie Valence, James Dean Bradfield and Amy Wadge.
 Jessica also represented both parents at Ralph McTell's 75th birthday concert at The Royal Festival Hall in 2019.
 Both parents have a history of working with Ralph, from his fourth album to his most recent, on which Jessica also sang.

 Jessica launched a new show called 'Those Were The Days' in 2022, celebrating music by women from 1968, when Mary shot to fame, and 1976 when Jessica was born.